Edviro-YC/lead-loop/README.md

 - **Templates** — Create reusable email templates with `{{name}}`, `{{company}}`, etc. placeholders.
 - **Leads** — Add contacts manually or import them.
 Leads are auto-matched when you compose to their email.
 - **Threads** — View all threads you've added to LeadLoop and their sync status.
+Open a thread to schedule a follow-up, assign a sequence, or save it as an example/sequence.
 - **Follow-ups** — See scheduled follow-up reminders and manage rules.
 - **Examples** — Curate successful outreach examples for AI-powered reply suggestions.
 Group them into **sequences** (ordered multi-touch arcs: cold email → bump → breakup); assign a thread to a sequence and follow-up drafts are personalized around the current step's example.
 "Save as Sequence" on a thread captures every sent message as ordered steps.
 - **Settings** — Copy your add-on API key.